explaingit

 USE CASE 3

-Deploy trained models as scalable HTTP endpoints that handle thousands of concurrent requests.
+Deploy a machine learning model as a scalable HTTP API that handles thousands of concurrent requests with Ray Serve.

 PythonC++PyTorchTensorFlowKubernetes